skoellen/mix-designer/README.md

-> Under development and mainly for internal use.
+> WIP: Under development and mainly for internal use.
 At least for now **no** additional features or immediate bug fixes are planned!
 However you can use this for your design development if you see fit :)

 > Version 1 is not tagged yet.
 So Installation needs -sdev option.